eXist-db/xst/readme.md

 xst --version
 ```

+Output commands and options

 ```bash
 xst --help
 ```

-will output all available commands and
+You can use --help with any command to get additional information on how to use it.

 ```bash
 xst <command> --help
 ```

-will output useful information how to use each of the commands.

 **Available Commands**